wearetheledger/fabric-node-chaincode-utils/README.md

 ### How to test
 Testing NodeJS chaincode works similarly to testing using the mockstub in the GOlang chaincode.

 The **ChaincodeMockStub** has 2 important mock functions `mockInit`and `mockInvoke`.
 By passing your chaincode, it will mock a transaction and execute a invoke/init similarly to how it will originally be called.

-Both the `mockInit`and the `mockInvoke` will return a [ChaincodeResponse](https://github.com/wearetheledger/fabric-shim-types/blob/4b8844769c2439303954d03f5c8a66dc0a795ed4/index.d.ts#L93).
+Both these functions will return a [ChaincodeResponse](https://github.com/wearetheledger/fabric-shim-types/blob/4b8844769c2439303954d03f5c8a66dc0a795ed4/index.d.ts#L93).
 Using this ChaincodeResponse object, we can test whether or not the action returned an expected result.

 On *success*, this response will look like this.
 If the method returns something, the reponse will also contain a `payload`.